Gilgahex/gilgahex.github.io/_posts/2019/2019-05-04-Biocomputing.md

 Where does this type of genetic engineering architecture lead to for the future of humanity?

-To me this is an incredible idea which may lead to a future where if it would be possible to create artificial feedback loops using Cas9 and other * to regulate genetic expression in a robust and controllable way.
+To me this is an incredible idea which may lead to a future where if it would be possible to create artificial feedback loops using Cas9 and other genetic tools to regulate expression in a robust and controllable way.

 Now in their paper they mention making biologically approximate digital logic gates for AND, OR, NOR, XOR, and NIMPLY.

-Honestly, I had to lookup what the hell a [NIMPLY gate](https://en.wikipedia.org/wiki/NIMPLY_gate) is, which is why I linked it above, I’d never come across it before.
+Honestly, I had to lookup what the hell a [NIMPLY gate](https://en.wikipedia.org/wiki/NIMPLY_gate) is, I’d never come across it before.
-So naturally, I educated myself about it and made a wikipedia page for it.
+So I educated myself about it and made a wikipedia page for it.

 A NIMPLY gate is only 1 if its first input is 1 and its second input is 0 In this case it signals the sole presence of its first igRNA input by forming GFP.